THIS WEDDING IS HAPPENING!

 FRIDAY, AUGUST 12

-Sara & Beau (and a gang of beautiful theater folk) fly to the Edinburgh Fringe
+Sara & Beau (and a gang of beautiful theater folk, many of which you'll meet!) fly to the Edinburgh Fringe

 And now you have questions like…